 Cassandra needs Java application to be running on your server, make sure you have installed latest Java version:

-And add following two lines at the end of the file:
+And add the following two lines at the end of the file:

-Now import GPG key on your system for validate packages before installing them:
+Now import the GPG key on your system for validating packages before installing them:

 Then, you will need to fully update the system with the following command and install it:

 We will install Cassandra using official package available on Apache Software Foundation:

 Unpack the archive: